Nishef/Bank-Marketing/README.md

 # Bank-Marketing

 This repository contains a Python script that analyzes and models the `bank.csv` dataset.
 The script uses `pandas`, `seaborn`, `matplotlib`, `scikit-learn` libraries to perform data preprocessing, feature engineering, and model selection.
+Finally it will predict giving loan or not to a customer.

 ## Dependencies